38061027/crud-tour-of-heroes/README.md

 > Status: developed ✅
 >
-> ### Project developed by me, for implement CRUD (Create, Read, Update, Delete) operations for efficient data management.
+> ### Project developed by me, to implement CRUD (Create, Read, Update, Delete) operations for efficient data management.
 >
 > #### Technologies and libraries used in the project
 >